1. Document Everything

 2. Install a Masterlock Key Safe -Automate the check-in process

 In my personal experience, I have found that many the guests like to be left without a check-in process.
 You don’t want to be waking up at 7 am in the morning or going at 8 pm at night to ensure you can great your guests with a set of keys.
 The best way to do this is by using a Masterlock key safe which is a simple process.
 All you need to do is provide a 4-digit code to guests the night before.
 They simply come to your property and input the code and the key is there to use.
 Easier for you and more convenient for them.

-To ensure you get great feedback go above and beyond for your guests.
-I recently went to Edinburgh Fringe festival and the host there was fantastic.
+To ensure you get great feedback go above and beyond for your guests as an airbnb host.
+I recently went to Edinburgh Fringe festival and the airbnb host there was fantastic.
 He left a bottle of wine and some shortbread for us, with a personalised note telling us where to go and eat.
 We thought this was fantastic and something we always remember.

 4. ALWAYS Ask For Reviews & Feedback

 Here is the exact message I send to every guest after they check-out, “I always aim to ensure my guests have a fantastic stay.
 This property is my small business and a review goes a long way for us!
 If I could ask you kindly if you enjoyed your stay could you write a short review of your stay?
 These reviews help us gain a better reputation.
 Thank you very much.

 It easy for airbnb hosts to go into auto-pilot and send the same generic response to possible guests.
 Good communication is key to being an attractive host.
 Don’t start a conversation with a generic response.
 A good example to respond to the conversation, Hey, thanks for enquiring, how are you?
 This normally transcends into a conversation and more people booking the property.